-TBMA has provided the existing bulk silos with new, fluidizing discharge systems and new, larger filter units.
-The pneumatic transport lines were given new, hygienic rotary valves and diverter valves.
+TBMA has installed new, fluidizing discharge systems and new, larger filter units onthe existing silos.
+The pneumatic conveying lines were fitted with new, hygienic rotary valves and diverter valves.
 In addition, a great deal of attention was paid to the cleanability of the installation and the increase of the life time (interval between service interventions).

 TBMA also installed new receiving hoppers with air filters and fluidization in one of the hi-care packaging areas.
 A TBMA Big-Bag filling station is placed in the other packaging area, complete with roller tracks, vibrating scissor lift, weighing unit and dosing system, in addition to the existing bag filling line for filling 25 kg bags.

-From the spray dryers, the pneumatic transport brings the powders to the designated silos, where the transport air is separated via filters.
+From the spray dryers, the pneumatic conveying system brings the powders to the designated silos, where the conveying air is separated via filters.
 The silos are equipped with level detectors and safety valves against unwanted overpressure.

 To save energy, the compressor is frequency controlled so that it can seamlessly anticipate the required capacity with minimal energy consumption.
-By monitoring the transport pressure, blockages in the transport system are prevented.
+By monitoring the transport pressure, blockages in the conveying system are prevented.